kovidgoyal/calibre/manual/edit.rst

     :alt: The Live preview panel showing a rendering of the current file
     :class: float-left-img

-The :guilabel:`File preview` gives you an overview of the various files inside The live preview panel shows you the changes you are making live (with a second or two of delay).
+The live preview panel shows you the changes you are making live (with a second or two of delay).
 As you edit HTML or CSS files, the preview panel is updated automatically to reflect your changes.
 As you move the cursor around in the